 Their service is independent, free of charge and we'll always abide by their decision.
-If you make a complaint, it won't affect your right to take legal proceedings.
+If you make a complaint, it won't affect your legal rights.

 If we can't meet our liabilities

 Your plan is covered by the Financial Services Compensation Scheme.
 You may be entitled to compensation if we're unable to pay claims due to, for example, insolvency.
 This depends on the type of business and the circumstances of the claim.
 Further information about compensation scheme arrangements is available from the Financial Services Compensation Scheme.